 Pennsylvania is one of just two states (New York is the other) that fail to recognize CRNAs in some form.
 Because there is no definition for “certified registered nurse anesthetist” under the state’s Professional Nursing Law, CRNAs are recognized only as registered nurses (RNs), not as CRNAs.
 With a new legislative session underway, we will continue to work in a bipartisan manner with the legislature on developing measures to finally and formally recognize nurse anesthetists as “CRNAs” under Pennsylvania statute.
-To summarize the 2019-2020 session:
+To summarize the current legislation:

 In the state’s 2021-22 legislative session, the General Assembly is expected to consider legislation that would license anesthesiologist assistants (AAs) for the first time in Pennsylvania.
 This is bad public policy that will do nothing to enhance patient care or make health care more accessible, but instead will increase the cost of care and severely limit the practice of certified registered nurse anesthetists (CRNAs).
 Learn more about AA legislation and how to discuss the issue with lawmakers by CLICKING HERE.

 Legislation (H.B.
 912) has been introduced in the 2021-22 legislative session that would require a physician to supervise the administration of anesthesia.
 The co-sponsorship memo went as far as to suggest that this requirement is necessary to protect patients.
 But patient safety currently is not an issue.
 Moreover, best practices in health care are constantly evolving, advancing and improving.
 That enhances quality.
 It is unwise to enact legislation that hinders this evolution toward greater patient care and safety.
 And, doing so actually goes against national trends to modernize health laws and ensure access to safe, affordable, quality care.
 Learn more about the measure by CLICKING HERE.